-- The drop is due to congestion. - The packet is itself an ICMPv6 error message. - The packet is destined for an IPv6 multicast address (except if the packet is the "Packet Too Big Message" or the "Parameter Problem Message", as explained in [RFC 4884], section 2.4, paragraph (e)). - The packet is destined for a link-layer broadcast address, except as noted above. - The packet is destined for a link-layer multicast address, except as noted above.
+- The drop is due to congestion. - The packet is itself an ICMPv6 error message. - The packet is destined for an IPv6 multicast address (except if the packet is the "Packet Too Big Message" or the "Parameter Problem Message", as explained in [RFC 4884], section 2.4, paragraph (e)). - The packet is destined for a link-layer multicast address.